obriencj/koji-smoky-dingo/docs/commands/pull-container.rst

 ::

- usage: koji pull-container [-h] [--latest-tagged TAG]
+ usage: koji pull-container [-h] [--latest-build TAG]
                             [--command COMMAND | --print]
-                            build [args ...]
+                            BUILD [ARGS ...]

  Pull a container build's image

  positional arguments:
-   build                 Container build to pull args                  all additional arguments after will be passed to the
+   BUILD                 Container build to pull
+   ARGS                  all additional arguments after will be passed to the
                          configured container manager command.
 Specify -- to prevent from being treated as a koji option.

  options:
-   -h, --help            show this help message and exit --latest-tagged TAG   BUILD is a package name, use the matching latest build
+   -h, --help            show this help message and exit --latest-build TAG    BUILD is a package name, use the matching latest build
                          in the given TAG
    --command COMMAND, -c COMMAND
                          Command to exec with the discovered pull spec